Turquoise in “Burnt City”

 3)The last stage of turquoise work is the payment of work that is done in two stages.

-The first step is to polish the metal parts that have been done in the jewelry or turning workshop and remove the opaque and dark-colored layer that has been created on the metal parts during the turquoise process by hand tools or a grinding blade.
+The first step is to polish the metal parts that have been done in the jewelry or turning workshop and remove the opaque and dark-coloured layer that has been created on the metal parts during the turquoise process by hand tools or a grinding blade.
 These metal parts are then polished to make them transparent and polished.

 The second stage is polishing the turquoise product, which after polishing the metal parts of the object is returned to the turquoise craftsman’s workshop, where the turquoise surfaces are polished with olive oil or sesame oil to make these parts transparent and shiny.